mid-week/Bangkit-Final-Project-Dessert/README.md

 1. Exclude top layer for each pre-trained model such as InceptionV3, VGG-16, and Resnet-50
 2. Global Average Pooling 2D layer followed by Flatten layer used to convert featured map into a single column vector as an input to Fully Connected Layer
 3. Dense Layer with 512 filters each and used ReLU activation function.
 Then followed by Dropout layer with 50% parameter
-4. Output layer consists of 22 classes and used Softmax activation function
+4. The Output layer consists of 22 classes and used the Softmax activation function

 <p align = "center">
 	<img height = "200" src="https://raw.githubusercontent.com/pitydevil/Bangkit-Final-Project-Dessert/master/Images/compare%20architecture.png">